-The new Queen Creek high school will be located in the southwest area of the Eastmark community on a site just north of Ray and east of Ellsworth roads.
-Construction is expected to begin soon.
+Eastmark High School, a new QCUSD high school will be opening in Eastmark for the 2019-20 school year.
+It is located in the southwest area of the Eastmark community on a site just north of Ray and east of Ellsworth roads.

 Uniquely located in two of the state’s best public school systems, the Eastmark community is served by both Queen Creek Unified and Gilbert Public school districts.

 Eastmark High School will be the third school located in Eastmark and the fourth school serving the community.
 Two of the nation’s top-ranked charter schools already call Eastmark home: BASIS Mesa at Eastmark serves grades K to 12; Sequoia Pathfinder Academy at Eastmark, a STEAM-based elementary school, serves grades K to 8.
 Additionally, just outside Eastmark’s southeast border is Gateway Polytechnic Academy, a STEAM-focused PreK to 5 QCUSD elementary school.

 “Our schools are an important part of our community.
 The innovative thinking and creative energy are part of Eastmark’s unique culture,” says Suzanne Walden-Wells, Director of Community Life for Eastmark.
 “We are excited to have another quality education partner in Queen Creek’s newest high school to bring into our experiential programming that defines life at Eastmark.”

 Since opening in 2013, Eastmark has quickly grown with the development of homes, amenities and civic facilities outpacing timeline projections.
 Over 3,000 homes have sold to date, bringing the estimated resident population to over 7,000.